ribenamaplesyrup/sugartrail/README.md

 ## Usage

-A hosted demo of the Sugartrail dashboard can be accessed [here](https://stark-island-99644.herokuapp.com/).
+A hosted demo of the Sugartrail dashboard can be accessed [here](https://stark-island-99644.herokuapp.com/) (might take a few seconds to load the page).

 ## Installation